Brule River State Forest Camping information

 Bois Brule campground

-Located one mile south of Highway 2 on Ranger Road, the Bois Brule campground is a 22-unit campground with 17 pull-in sites and five walk-in sites.
-This campground is a favorite in the summer.
+Located one mile south of highway 2 on Ranger Road and a favorite in the summer, the Bois Brule is a 22-unit campground with 17 pull-in sites and five walk-in sites.
 A canoe landing is located in the picnic area and visitors will find the Stoney Hill Nature Trail across Ranger Road from the campground.
 A hand pump and vault toilets are centrally located.

 Copper Range campground

-The Copper Range campground is a 15-unit campground that visitors can reach by traveling 4.5 miles north of Highway 2 on County Highway H, and then west on Park Road.
+The Copper Range campground is a 15-unit facility that visitors can reach by traveling 4.5 miles north of highway 2 on county highway H and then west on Park Road.
 Located near favorite fishing holes and canoe routes, this campground is popular with anglers in the spring and fall.
-A canoe landing is located a short walk from the campground, and a hand pump and vault toilet are centrally located.
+A canoe landing is located a short walk from the campground and a hand pump and vault toilet are centrally located.
 There is also a trail across the bridge that links to the Historic Bayfield Road Hiking and Snowshoe Trail

 Water and restrooms